-Codefresh offers a lot of options when it comes to Kubernetes deployments.
-These are
+Codefresh offers a lot of options when it comes to Kubernetes deployments:

 - Using the Codefresh GUI to deploy on demand.
 This is the easiest way and was described in the quick start guide.

 - Using the dedicated deploy step in a pipeline.
 Explained in detail in the present page.

 - Using a freestyle step with your own